Ustedcan/ip-fraud-monitoring-project/README.md

 * **Hosting Platform:** Kaggle Datasets
 * **Validation Link:** [Dataset Link](https://www.kaggle.com/datasets/ziya07/fraud-detection-dataset)

-**Critical Note:** The reliance on this publicly available *dataset* serves as the fundamental evidence that the **genesis and development** of this *framework's* Intellectual Property occurred in an **environment entirely external** to the functional mandate and resources provided by my current employer.
+**Critical Note:** The reliance on this publicly available *dataset* serves as the fundamental evidence that the **genesis and development** of this *framework's* Intellectual Property occurred in an **environment entirely external** to the functional mandate and resources provided by any current employer.

 ## Map